 Protect RPC Endpoints

 Send transactions through RPC endpoints that link to private mempools.
-This technique hides transactions from the public mempool, thereby shielding them from being detected and manipulated by searcher bots until they are finalized on-chain.
+This technique hides transactions from the public mempool, thereby shielding them from being detected and manipulated by search bots until they are finalized on-chain.

 Private Transaction